Chinwendu20/otel_KubeArmor_receiver/DESIGN_DOC.md

 - Output (Link to source: [isitobservable.com](https://isitobservable.io/open-telemetry/what-is-stanza-and-what-does-it-do))

 The stanza adapter in the [opentelemetry contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/pkg/stanza/adapter) takes care of intergrating stanza which does the conversion of logs to plog.logs format.
-To create the file input operator that would work with this, work has to be done to implement the stanza.LogReceiverType.
+To create the input operator that would work with this, work has to be done to implement the stanza.LogReceiverType.

 #### Proposed kubearmor receiver config